tum-ens/pyGRETA/doc/theory.rst

 	W_{50M} = \sqrt{V50M^2+U50M^2}

-However, the wind velocities extracted from MERRA-2 are given for a height of 50 meters, which does not correspond to the hub height of the wind turbines.
+However, the wind velocities extracted from MERRA-2 are given for a height of 50 meters, which does not correspond to the hub height of the wind turbines;
-Therefore, They must be extrapolated.
+therefore, they must be extrapolated.

 Wind Shear
 ----------